bigbluebutton/bigbluebutton.github.io/_posts/2016-05-13-html5-design.md

 ## Shareable Design Document

-With the latest design of our HTML5 client, we wanted to also include a shareable design document that other designers could use as a starting point to brand the client or to conceptualize new features for the client.
+With the latest design of our HTML5 client, we're including a shareable design document for other designers to use as a starting point to brand the client or to conceptualize new features.

 [Download BigBlueButton Design Sketch App File ](http://docs.bigbluebutton.org/images/html5/BigBlueButton_html5_designs.sketch)
 <br><br>